A Malaysia Airlines Boeing 777 lands at Los Angeles International Airport in February 2013.

 Credit: Malaysia Airlines Boeing 777 image via Shutterstock

 Malaysia Airlines Flight 370 was a passenger flight that left Kuala Lumpur International Airport on March 8, 2014, and disappeared 94 minutes later en route to Beijing Capital International Airport.
 The disappearance launched an international search effort — some say the largest ever — in an ever-growing area over the South China Sea, Gulf of Thailand and Indian Ocean.
-As of May 2, the fate of the aircraft was unknown.
+Two years later, the fate of the aircraft is still unknown.

 Passengers and crew